alextrevisan/Duplicate/README.md

 # Duplicate
+Plugin for Qt Creator
-Enable Ctrl+D to duplicate lines or selection in QtCreator editor
+ - Enable Ctrl+D to duplicate lines or selection in editor